 The value of the MFA seems to be disproportionately antagonized when it simply is an advanced degree with the same intention as any other.
 You don’t need an MBA to go into business, yet many people pursue one to improve their business skills.
 You don’t even need a college degree to have a career.
 Mark Zuckerberg dropped out of Harvard after he founded Facebook, and he’s done all right for himself.

-But will you become a better thinker by going to college?
+Will you become a better thinker by going to college?
 Of course.

 A better businessman after completing an MBA?
 I sure hope so.